zhaoyichanghong/Ntfs_For_UEFI/README.md

 # Compile
     The project should be compiled under edk2 with edk2-libc project.
-    Comment the following line in LibC.inf of edk2-libc project [LibraryClasses]
+    Copy StdLib, StdLibPrivateInternalFiles and Ntfs_For_UEFI to root of edk2 project Comment the following line in LibC.inf of StdLib [LibraryClasses]
         #ShellCEntryLib